MattOndo/bald-parent/readme.txt

 == Description ==

-The Bald theme is purpose-built for Headless WordPress on WP Engine Atlas.
-It is entirely focused on enabling Headless WordPress, and does not include any front-end assets.
+The Bald Parent theme is purpose-built for Headless WordPress on WP Engine Atlas.
 It is intended to be used in conjunction with a separate front-end application.

 = Developers =